Frequently asked questions about marijuana licenses

 What are the eligibility criteria for a social equity applicant?

-The city’s eligibility criteria align with the social equity applicant criteria established in House Bill 20-1424 and the Colorado Marijuana Enforcement Division’s rules.
-To qualify, an individual must meet the following eligibility requirements:
+The city's eligibility criteria align with the social equity applicant criteria established in Senate Bill 24-076 and the Colorado Marijuana Enforcement Division's rules.
+In Denver, a social equity applicant is a person applying for a new or transferred license who holds a valid finding of suitability from the state licensing authority as a social equity licensee.
+To qualify, an individual must meet the eligibility requirements as defined in state law and can be seen here.

 A social equity applicant, alone or with other social equity applicants, must own at least 51% of the license.
 Direct more specific questions about the state's definition of a social equity applicant to the Colorado Marijuana Enforcement Division.